Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 xclbin loading is requested using ICAP_DOWNLOAD_AXLF ioctl command.
 When loading xclbin, xmgmt driver performs the following *logical* operations:

+1. Copy xclbin from user to kernel memory
-1. Sanity check the xclbin contents
+2. Sanity check the xclbin contents
-2. Isolate the User partition
+3. Isolate the User partition
-3. Download the bitstream using the FPGA config engine (ICAP)
+4. Download the bitstream using the FPGA config engine (ICAP)
-4. De-isolate the User partition
+5. De-isolate the User partition
-5. Program the clocks (ClockWiz) driving the User partition
+6. Program the clocks (ClockWiz) driving the User partition
-6. Wait for memory controller (MIG) calibration
+7. Wait for memory controller (MIG) calibration
+8. Return the loading status back to the caller

 `Platform Loading Overview <https://xilinx.github.io/XRT/master/html/platforms_partitions.html>`_ provides more detailed information on platform loading.